 Look at the version line on the above example.
 Also, you can find information about available versions on the official site.
-Open packagist.org and find the required the package using the search field.
+Open packagist.org and find the required package using the search field.
 You will see information about available versions in the right sidebar or at the bottom of the page:

 2. Version Constraints

 The version that you can specify in the command line when you install the package or in the composer.json file is not just a version.
 It is a version constraint that is used to determine the maximum version of the package that can be installed.